Book 12

 A) Answer these questions:

-1. How did Matthew behave at school?
+- How did Matthew behave toward other pupils?

 B) Which words in the story mean the opposite of: